 See: I had a huge list of things you have to see when in Paris and I only made it to a few.
 When I arrived, I realized I didn’t want to be sucked into all of the “attractions” the City of Lights has to offer, but rather spend my time as a local would.
 Most of the sights that I came across happened because I stumbled upon them going from one coffee shop to another.

 I picked up some flowers and snacks at the Marché des Enfants Rouges – Paris’ oldest covered marketplace.

 The Palais-Royal – I stopped here after grabbing a coffee and fox cookie at Café Kitsuné.
 I sat the on the black and white stumps and people watched for about an hour.
 It was so beautiful and a great spot to relax.

 TheMusée du Louvre was right next door.
 I didn’t go inside but had to grab the IG picture.
 I also met a few other solo travelers here and we shared our tips and took each other’s photo.
+For one of them, it was the first time they had travelled solo so we were giving them advice.
+We shared our travelling experiences and told our stories.
+It was cool to find out more about them, one of them was from Spain and had been travelling for a while now.
+She said it all started when she became a Cultural Care Au Pair to travel to the US and also learn better English.
+She loved travelling so much that she decided to continue and here she is!
 It’s crazy how few tourists were in the city this time of year.
 I would highly recommend late October if you’re looking to go.

 Place des Vosges – This park was so stunning.
 I can’t imagine it any other way than with all the trees completely yellow from autumn but I’m sure its gorgeous in the summer as well.
 Definitely a must see.